Mermaid (Train song): Critical reception

 The song received mixed to positive reviews.
 Adam Soybel of Pop!
 Goes The Charts reviewed the song positively, saying, "Pat Monahan’s vocal is solid as usual, the lyrics are more cohesive than usual, and since the band seems to be a streak, then I would assume this is going to be a winner rather than a wipeout per usual."

 James Baase of Rock Show Critique also gave this song a positive review, stating that it's "a well-crafted song that paints a picture with words while it likens finding his current love to meeting said fabled creature on a deserted island."
 Highlight Magazine stated that the song is "catchy, and it brings an exotic touch very interesting".
-Real Gone Rocks positively said the track has a "sing-along chorus which screams summer hit".
-They also praised the composition, saying that "it's great to hear the piano and strings creeping in and the ringing guitars have a pleasing quality."

-Musically Appetizing gives it a lukewarm review, saying that it's "a Caribbean-style song...It’s fast, it’s catchy and it’s creative", though he later states "that without the Johnny Depp reference, the song would have been rather perfect" - Other critics also shared this thought; James Arthur of the Kings River Life magazine said the Johnny Depp reference was "a cringing moment, even for me."
+Musically Appetizing gives it a lukewarm review, saying that it's "a Caribbean-style song...It’s fast, it’s catchy and it’s creative", though he later states "that without the Johnny Depp reference, the song would have been rather perfect" – Other critics also shared this thought; James Arthur of the Kings River Life magazine said the Johnny Depp reference was "a cringing moment, even for me."
 Kevin Skinner of The Daily Blam! stated that "Rappers can get away with mentioning the manufacturer of shoe they own, but when rock and roll does it, it feels lazy."
 Rock Freaks also mentioned this, saying, "Monahan's pop music clichés and unfunny pop culture references extend", though he then says the melody is "strong enough to render them harmless".

 Sputnik Music gave the song a negative review saying that it "strives for an electropop sound, but ends up sounding like NSYNC if it were older and used less autotune".